Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/system-architecture/component-overview.md

 ## Hosting and Deployment

-### **Technology: GitHub Pages (Frontend), Local Server (Backend, Database, LLM)**
+#### **Technology: Local Server (Frontend, Backend, Database, LLM)**
-The frontend is hosted on **GitHub Pages**, while the backend, database, and LLM run on a **local server**, ensuring full control over data processing and model execution.
+The frontend, backend, database, and LLM run on a **local server**, ensuring full control over data processing and model execution.

 #### **Key Features:**
-- **CI/CD Pipelines:** Automates deployment from **GitHub** to ensure that the latest changes are live with minimal manual intervention.
+- **Docker:** Containerizes services for easy deployment.
-- **Self-Hosted Backend & Database:** Ensures data privacy, reduces third-party dependencies, and allows for fine-tuned optimization.
+- **Self-Hosted Frontend, Backend & Database:** Ensures data privacy, reduces third-party dependencies, and allows for fine-tuned optimization.
 - **LLM Hosting:** Runs locally on your own infrastructure, enabling fast and offline-capable inference without relying on external APIs.
 This setup is cost-effective, especially for smaller-scale applications, as it eliminates ongoing API costs.
 However, it may require significant local compute resources, especially for larger models.

-## Developer Tooling and Workflow

-- **GitHub:** Manages version control and collaboration.
-- **Jira:** Used for project management and task tracking.
-- **ESLint & Prettier:** Enforces consistent code formatting and quality.
-- **Docker:** Containerizes services for easy deployment.

 ## How Technologies Support System Requirements

 This stack ensures a scalable, efficient, and high-performance system for answering user queries.

 - **React + Flask + PostgreSQL:** React enables an interactive UI, while Flask handles backend queries and PostgreSQL efficiently stores and retrieves documents.
-- **Indexed Documents + LLM:** PostgreSQL indexes documents for fast retrieval, and DeepSeek/Llama enhances response accuracy by incorporating document context.
+- **Vector Database + LLM:** PGVector stores vectorized documents for fast retrieval, and DeepSeek/Llama enhances response accuracy by incorporating document context.
 - **Local Hosting:** Running the backend, database, and LLM locally provides cost-effective, fast processing without relying on external APIs, offering full control over infrastructure.
-- **CI/CD + Docker:** GitHub integration with CI/CD pipelines and Docker ensures smooth deployment and scalability, maintaining up-to-date services.
+- **Docker:** Docker ensures smooth deployment and scalability, maintaining up-to-date services.

 This stack combines performance, flexibility, and cost-effectiveness for a responsive, evolving system.